"Generally speaking, I like your material best of all the TDD material I've gone through (including Uncle Bob, Industrial Logic, Plural Sight)." —S.L.

 You also have an opportunity to discuss the course with your peer learners, and since each discussion thread relates to an individual video, you never have to worry about spoilers!

 Ask them in the comment threads on each lecture page.
-Feel free to offer answers to your fellow learners.
+I invite you to offer answers to your fellow learners, too!

 For this course, plain Java 8 on IntelliJ IDEA 14.
 Programmers on other platforms have told me that the concepts shine through, even if they're not seeing demos in their favorite programming language.